Bernard Doucette

-Bernard F. Doucette (died 1974) was a Franco-American meteorologist, whose contributions included his observations of the 1939 Pacific typhoon season.
+Bernard F. Doucette (August 26, 1895 – April 16, 1974) was a Franco-American meteorologist, whose contributions included his observations of the 1939 Pacific typhoon season.

+Doucette was born in Wilmington, Massachusetts.

 He became one of the scholastics at the Manila Observatory (1925-1927), returning there later (1933-1974).
+After the Japanese invasion of the Philippines, he was held in Santo Tomas Internment Camp.
+Doucette died in Manila in 1974.